SecareLupus/DiscordAnnouncer/README.md

 The window lets you pick a webhook, template, message, variables (one `key=value` per line), and attachments.
 “Preview” runs the CLI with `--dry-run` and shows the captured output; “Send” executes the real request.
 Recent inputs persist in `~/.discord-webhook-notifier/state.json`.

 Template metadata can opt into richer field types (such as repeating embed fields).
 Those controls serialize to JSON automatically and are passed to the CLI via `--json-var`, so the GUI, CLI, and automation all share the same structured data path.

+Toggle “Post when I go live” to pass `--wait-for-live` to the CLI, which polls Twitch for your configured `TWITCH_CHANNEL` every 45 seconds for up to one hour before sending the webhook when live.

 ## Development